driko-development/Telephone-Listing-Application/README.md

 # Assumptions made
 ---
 1. The user is able to set up the SQLite Person database with Person table
+2. The user does not enter duplicate information, to reduce SQL setup complexity no key constraints added
-2. When deleting a person, the same input used to create the person is used (name or phone #)
+3. When deleting a person, the same input used to create the person is used (name or phone #)
-3. Assuming the user creates the SQLite database in the root folder of the CSProject
+4. Assuming the user creates the SQLite database in the root folder of the CSProject
-4. Assumes the user changes the permissions and ownership of the log file and configuration file
+5. Assumes the user changes the permissions and ownership of the log file and configuration file

 # Pros / Cons
 ---